Ecosystem Balance

 Build Wildlife Homes

-Install bird houses, bat boxes, or bee hotels to provide safe nesting spaces.
+Put up bird houses, bat boxes, and insect hotels to provide safe habitats.

 Avoid Pesticides

-Choose natural pest control methods that don't harm beneficial insects.
+Use natural pest control methods instead of chemicals that harm beneficial insects.

-Become an ecosystem expert and teach others about the importance of balance!
+Study local ecosystems and teach others about the importance of balance.

 Support Conservation

-Join or donate to organizations working to protect wildlife habitats.
+Join or donate to organizations working to protect wildlife and habitats.